MSA/MST Dual Degree

 ACCT-802, ACCT-805, and ACCT-865 (previously or concurrently) or program director approval

 This student driven course develops professional and leadership skills that are needed to serve effectively as senior financial professionals in a challenging global economy.
 In this course students develop their independent learning and research proficiencies by investigating developing areas of accounting practice.
 Students broaden their appreciation of the accountant's role as a business advisor by examining current challenges for the accounting profession, considering the impact that professional activities have on various stakeholders, and how responsibilities of the profession are evolving in response.
-Students will develop their awareness of activities of policy makers and standard setters such as the SEC, FASB, and AICPA.
-Finally, students develop their effectiveness as professional colleagues throughout the semester by actively participating in team projects, developing both their written and oral presentation skills, and serving as project leaders.
+Students will develop their awareness of the activities of policy makers and standard setters such as the SEC, FASB, and AICPA.
+Finally, students develop their effectiveness as professional colleagues throughout the semester by actively working on their professional skill set including: data analytics, business writing, oral presentations, team building, and leadership.

 TAX-801, TAX-861, and 1 additional TAX course or approval of the MST Director